In this section

 An EEG test only gives information about the electrical activity in your brain.
 It does not show if there is any damage or physical abnormalities in your brain.

 There is a very small risk that you could have a seizure during an EEG test.
 This could be caused by looking at a flashing light or breathing deeply.
-These are usually part of the test.
+These activities are usually part of the test.

-In the UK, if you hold a driving licence, having a seizure could mean that you have to stop driving until you have been seizure free for 12 months.
+If you hold a driving licence, having a seizure could mean that you have to stop driving until you have been seizure free for 12 months.

 If you are concerned about the risk of having a seizure, it is advisable to talk to the doctor who has asked you to have the test.